Getting an Interview

-I applied online and the process took a day – interviewed at Princeton Consultants in February 2012.
+I applied online.
+The process took a day – interviewed at Princeton Consultants (Princeton, NJ) in February 2012.

-I applied online and the process took 1 week – interviewed at Princeton Consultants in September 2011.
+I applied online.
+The process took a week – interviewed at Princeton Consultants in September 2011.

 The process took 2 weeks – interviewed at Princeton Consultants in June 2011.

 I got a phone screen call about a week after submitted my resume, and I took a reasoning test.
 A week later, I moved to the technical phone interview.
 The questions he asked was very detailed definitions of programming and math.
 Make sure you review the basics from the textbook for this round, cuz that's how I failed this round!
 Overall a fast process.
 The next round would be an onsite interview.